pablolucio97/Study_Content/languages_frameworks_services/frameworks/graphql/creating_crud_with_nest_graphql_docker_compose_and_prisma.md

 ```

-14. Run `docker-compose up` to up the database and application.
+15. Run `docker-compose up` to up the database and application.

-15. Perform queries and mutations operations on a REST client or at Apollo Server web application, both available at http://localhost:your-port/graphql.
+16. Perform queries and mutations operations on a REST client or at Apollo Server web application, both available at http://localhost:your-port/graphql.

 ## General tips

 - GraphQL needs at least a resolver correctly configured before to generate the schema.gql file to allow interacting with graphql on clients and Apollo Server.
 - Generate a initial migration to turn your database usable.

-- NestJS GraphQl integration has two kind of methodologies to code, use "**Code First**" approach using decorators and TypeScript classes to generate the corresponding GraphQL schema.
+- NestJS GraphQl integration has two kind of methodologies to code, use "**Code First**"
+ approach using decorators and TypeScript classes to generate the corresponding GraphQL schema.

 - GraphQL uses its own typing system for typing queries and mutations, do not use plain TypeScript interfaces.

 - The own model file works as it typings, no TypeScript interface is required.

+- At working with GraphQL and Prisma, you need to declare manually at least one model and  generate a migrate for it.
+Repeat the process for new model.

+-  If you're using NestJS/Graphql First Code Approach, you need to handle Prisma Schema manually and it will be reflected on GraphQL schema after the respective module resolver file changes.

+- Always pass a name for queries and mutations on each resolver to help to identify your queries and mutations.

 References: